t8ortot/sheets-discogs-tracker/README.md

 You may want to periodically update the script to adopt new features or bug fixes.
 While it is not currently possible to get updates automatically, you can optionally update your script manually to the latest version for new features.
 Official updates to the script can only be found in this GitHub repository.
 Since there is no guarantee of compatibility between versions it is highly recommended that you follow the instructions in the [Getting Started](#getting-started) section again and create a new spreadsheet from scratch, which you would build with the latest version of the script, and then manually migrate your data over accordingly.
 The preservation of your data is solely your responsibility.
 You are also responsible for maintaining any modifications you make to the script, if any.

 # Explanation of Spreadsheet Structure
 The script automatically builds and maintains a structure for itself in the spreadsheet.
 This structure is coded into the script, therefore any changes you make to the structure within the spreadsheet will be reverted back to the coded structure.
-If you would like to make changes to the structure, please see [Customizing Structure](#customizing-structure).
+Permanent changes to the structure can be made by altering the script, however, this is done at your own risk.

 ## Vinyl Tracker Menu
 The script automatically adds a custom menu above the spreadsheet called "Vinyl Tracker".
 This menu always takes a few seconds to appear after opening or refreshing the spreadsheet.
 This menu allows you to run the entire script or only certain pieces of it.
 Below is a description of what each option does: